 Biography

-Erin joined the Department of Political Economy in September 2025.
-Her PhD research looks at how families and communities in Palestine understand and respond to women’s involvement in armed resistance, with a focus on political agency and gendered power relations.
-Her broader research focuses on how the everyday political practices of Arab women, particularly in contexts of violence and occupation, challenge dominant narratives and disrupt global hierarchies of knowledge production.
+Erin joined the Department of Political Economy in September 2025 as a PhD researcher funded by the London Interdisciplinary Social Science Doctoral Training Partnership (LISS DTP).
+Her research examines how families and communities in Palestine interpret and respond to women’s involvement in armed resistance, with a particular focus on political agency and gendered power relations.
+More broadly, her work explores how the everyday political practices of Arab women, particularly in contexts of violence and occupation, challenge dominant narratives and disrupt global hierarchies of knowledge production.

 Research